3 rules to measure price elasticity and boost profit margins

 2. Supplement your qualitative research (consumers why) with quantitative testing such as the A/B test of prices.
 You will get better insights from doing an in-market A/B test.
 Today, in a digital context, it’s easy and inexpensive to do such a test.
 Start today with PriceShape and get a status report containing all your products and price history so you can pinpoint whose prices are the lowest or highest.

 3. Prices are "floating" and constantly changing, so you should make sure you are on-demand with how your prices develop to make the right decisions for your business.
-However, understanding the price elasticity for your product doesn’t tell you how to manage it.
+However, understanding the price elasticity of your product doesn’t tell you how to manage it.
 The goal for retailers is to stay relevant to consumers and differentiate from their competitors.
 To achieve this, you need to know the competitive landscape and adjust your price accordingly according to the level of value that you provide to your customers.

 “81% of consumers are willing to pay for a better experience”